 - All shop employees have the legal ability to refuse to work on Easter Sunday without providing a reason to their employer.

-Opotiki District Council has developed a draft Local Easter Sunday Shop Trading Policy and is seeking your views.
-The ‘statement of proposal’ sets out our draft policy and why we proposed it.
+Opotiki District Council has developed a draft Local Easter Sunday Shop Trading Policy and recently sought your views.
+The ‘statement of proposal’ set out our draft policy and why we proposed it.
 The submission period closed Friday 10 March 2017.
 Council held a hearings meeting on Monday 13 March 2017 and on Tuesday 14 March 2017 Council adopted the Easter Sunday Shop Trading Policy.